 First, you need to log into your Chase account.
-Once you’re logged in, scroll down and click on the “Ultimate Rewards” tab on the bottom left side of the screen or click on your card account and then select “See balance” under the Ultimate Rewards heading on the right.
+Once you’re logged in, scroll down to the “Ultimate Rewards” tab on the top right side of the screen or click on your card account and then select “Redeem” under the Ultimate Rewards heading on the right.

 Pick the card you want to pay with